leoweyr/Python-Easierfile/README.md

-# Python-Easyfile
+# Easyfile

- A simple Python package that object-oriented wraps Python traditional built-in file operations.
+A simple Python package that object-oriented encapsulates Python traditional built-in file operations.
+It's also easier than `easygui`. o((>ω< ))o